 If your signal is recorded to loud we might get digital distortion and that can't be fixed in the mix.
 If you record to quiet than when mixing the "room to noise ratio" (room noise) becomes an issue....
-Aim to keep the signal at half to 3/4.
-At no time should any meter clip or overload.
+Aim to keep the signal at half to 3/4 of the input meter.
+At no time should any meter clip or overload/go red.

 Since I use Pro Tools I can use your session files.
 Make sure to label all tracks clearly... for example if its a background vocal then call it that.

 All this saves me time that I could be spending on the mix.